joaopizani/paucasedmatura-src/site/src/en/blog/haskell/2012-01-04_gloss-haskell.md

 clock x t = pictures [dial x t | dial <- [seconds, minutes, hours]]
 ```

-Our clock is an animation, so it has that trailing time ("t") parameter, plus it has a variable size, which we pass throught the x parameter.
+Our clock is an animation, so it has that trailing time ("t") parameter, plus it has a variable size, which we pass as the "x" parameter.
 We take each of our animated dials, and apply the SAME parameters to all of them.
 What it means, of course, is that "global time" "runs" at the same speed for all dials.
-This is not the case when the clock travels close to the speed of light, but nevertheless... :P
+This is not the case when the clock travels close to the speed of light, but I digress... :P

 As a final touch of elegance, however, I wanted to add the possibility of accelerating time :)
 With the function "variableSpeedClock" below, we can make a second in our animation take less (or more) than a second in the real world.